dzlab/kvwc/README.md

 ## Running Tests

-The project includes a suite of unit tests in `vibecoding/kvwc/tests/test_wide_column_db.py`.
+The project includes a suite of unit tests in `kvwc/tests/test_wide_column_db.py`.
 To run the tests:

-1. Ensure you have installed the `kvwc` package and its dependencies (as described in the Installation section), or that the `vibecoding` directory (the one containing the `kvwc` package) is in your `PYTHONPATH`.
+1. Ensure you have installed the `kvwc` package and its dependencies (as described in the Installation section).
-2. Navigate to the root directory of the project (e.g., the directory containing `vibecoding`).
+2. Navigate to the root directory of the project.
 3. Run the tests using Python's `unittest` module:

     ```bash
-    python -m unittest vibecoding.kvwc.tests.test_wide_column_db
+    python -m unittest kvwc.tests.test_wide_column_db
     ```
     Alternatively, if your current working directory is the project root:
     ```bash
-    python vibecoding/kvwc/tests/test_wide_column_db.py
+    python kvwc/tests/test_wide_column_db.py
     ```
     The tests create and remove temporary database files in a `test_db_temp_wide_column_main` directory in the location where the test script is run.